HubSpot/Singularity/Docs/reference/examples.md

 When allocating ports Singularity will set PORT0...N environment variables you can use to map your service's ports.

 The Dropwizard example exposes a healthcheck on ```http://service:8081/healthcheck```.
-This can be used by Singularity to determine the healthiness of the service.
+This can be used by Singularity to determine the healthiness of the service on deploys or when a new task is launched.

 The health check uses the first port on the container, so we'll need to map it before the application port.